 There are several options available in terms of which certification to pursue.
 These include our very own Digital Project Manager School, which offers an online digital project management course that provides project management training to those who lead teams and deliver projects in a digital world.
 Taught by expert project managers, the course tailors an agile approach to digital projects, equipping participants to handle evolving requirements, manage communications and assess progress.

 With a flexible, year-round schedule, our Project Management certification online course is designed for a wide array of persons tasked with project management responsibilities – from newbies to professional project managers.
 It covers everything from how to successfully plan, run and control digital projects, to how to avoid costly pitfalls, and setting criteria for success that positively impact the bottom line.
 The Digital Project Management School certificate costs from $950 (we also offer an option without the certificate and assignments for $750).

 How to get Mastering Digital Project Management certified:

-- Attend an online course, 2 – 4hrs per week, over 10 weeks.
+- Attend an online course, over 7 weeks.

 - Successfully submit weekly assignments.